yellow (5)

 Saturday, June 6, 2020

 This work in pastel and ink by Norman Lewis caught my attention one day at the Smart Museum of Art.
 The story wears us down.
 Lewis grew up in Harlem, his parents were Bermudian, he studied with Augusta Savage.
-He worked alongside Pollock in the WPA and showed with Mark Rothko and went to the meetings of the Abstract Expressionists, he founded the gallery Cinque with Romare Bearden and Ernest Crichlow, he [...] more
+He worked alongside Pollock in the WPA and showed with Mark Rothko and went to the meetings of the Abstract Expressionists, he founded the gallery Cinque with Romare Bearden and Ernest Crichlow, he had shows in his lifetime at MoMA and the Whitney, but [...] more

 Beauford Delaney and James Baldwin, Notes of Native Sons